rstojnic/lazydata/README.md

 You can achieve multiple data dependency scenarios by putting `freeze()` into different parts of the code:

-- Add to outputs of your data pipeline to also freeze the outputs
+- Add to outputs of your data pipeline to freeze the outputs
 - Add to `__init__(self)` of a class to add data as a class dependency
 - Add to `__init__.py` of a module to add data as a module dependency
 - Add to `setup.py` to add data as a Python package dependency